cppbits/Core/.github/PULL_REQUEST_TEMPLATE/update_feature.md

+---
+name: Feature Update
+about: I updated an existing feature

+---

 ### Checklist
 <!--
 Replace the empty checkboxes [ ] below with checked ones [x] accordingly -->
+- [ ] I have read the [CONTRIBUTING](../CONTRIBUTING.md) guidelines
 - [ ] The coding style is consistent with the rest of the library
 - [x] ~~I have ran `clang-tidy` without any warnings/errors~~ **Not implemented yet**
 - [x] ~~I have ran `clang-format` without any warnings/errors~~ **Not implemented yet**